 Mercedes-Benz A180 CDI BlueEfficiency Review.
 Mercedes-Benz has managed to completely transform the A-Class model.
 When the A-Klasse debuted on market in 1997, it was not the most attractive German product, and the model was not a champion even at dynamics since it shortly after its launch received modifications to the suspension and ESP as standard to pass the Moose Test.
 But it was a model conceived differently, imagined as a kind of premium city MPV and liked by a few customers outside Western Europe.
+How could you afford such a car?
+Play the most popular table games!

 Since then many years have passed, and the A-Class has gone through two generations.
 We will report impressions of the meeting with the third generation of the Mercedes-Benz A-Class , which marks a dramatic change in this range and should cause a storm among competitors as Mercedes has brought a competitive and attractive model to the market.